Mechanical Injuries: Abrasions, Bruises, Incised and Stab Wounds

 | Blunt force: contusion | Crushing of vessels by blunt impact without skin breach | Lathi-charge marks; dowry-death restraint bruises | None (skin intact) | Colour change over days; pattern bruises preserve weapon shape |

-An abrasion is the simplest of all mechanical injuries: epidermis scraped off, dermis exposed, no involvement of deeper tissue.
-It heals without scarring, which is why an abrasion older than two weeks is almost invisible to the naked eye.
-Yet abrasions carry forensic information out of proportion to their depth, because the pattern of the abrasion preserves the geometry of the offending surface.
-A tyre-tread imprint on the chest tells you the wheel that ran over the body.
-A row of crescentic abrasions on the neck tells you fingernails, and the side and orientation of the nails.
-A ligature abrasion on the neck tells you the material, the width, and the direction of pull.
+An abrasion is confined to the epidermis: skin scraped away, dermis exposed, no involvement of deeper tissue.
+It heals without scarring, and an abrasion older than two weeks is nearly invisible to the naked eye.
+Despite their superficiality, abrasions preserve the geometry of the offending surface.
+A tyre-tread imprint on the chest records the wheel profile.
+Crescentic abrasions on the neck indicate fingernails, including the side and orientation of the grip.
+A ligature abrasion records the material, width, and direction of pull.

-Indian forensic surgeons recognise four types of abrasion that the FACT syllabus and the standard textbooks both treat as exam material.
+Indian forensic surgeons recognise four types of abrasion that the standard textbooks all carry:

 A contusion (or bruise) is extravasated blood under intact skin.
 The blood comes from blunt-force rupture of small vessels in the dermis or deeper tissue.
 Three layers of bruise are recognised: subcutaneous (visible immediately or within hours), intramuscular (visible only after the muscle is sectioned at autopsy), and deep tissue or occult (visible only with imaging or sectioning).
 A defence counsel who argues "no bruise on the surface, so no assault" is exploiting the surgeon who only looked at the surface.